metakermit/hellodjangorest/HACKING.md

 ## Dokku

 Dokku is an alternative to Heroku that you can self-host.
-We assume that your Dokku server uses the hostname *dokku.me* in the commands bellow – replace it with your actual hostname.
+We assume that your Dokku server uses the hostname (and email) *dokku.me* in the commands bellow – replace with your actual information.

 SSH into your Dokku host and create the app: